-- If the pupil repeatedly makes the same error over several pieces of work - If the error shows learning/understanding significantly below their chronological age and the rest of their attainment group - If the error has seriously compromised the ability of the work to be read/understood by another adult or child
+- ❖ If the pupil repeatedly makes the same error over several pieces of work What do you do?
+Can we see impact?
+Eg; day of week, where/were, etc... - If the error shows learning/understanding significantly below their chronological age and the rest of their attainment group - If the error has seriously compromised the ability of the work to be read/understood by another adult or child